 You can connect a USB device (for example, a mouse, floppy disk drive, keyboard, printer) to your computer.
 Before connecting or disconnecting a USB peripheral, you do not need to shut down the computer.
 You may need to install software (device drivers) supplied with your USB device before using the USB device.
-There are 3 USB ports at the back of your notebook and 2 USB ports at the back of the optional port replicator.
+There are 3 USB ports on your notebook (at the back, at the left, at the right) and 2 USB ports at the back of the optional port replicator.